ibm-cloud-docs/cis/cli/cli-pagerule.md

    -j, --json-file  A file contains input JSON data.

-   -i, --instance   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

-   -o, --output     Specify output format, only JSON is supported now.
+   `--output FORMAT`     Specify output format, only JSON is supported now.

-**Output Message**
-   * page rule ID
-   * target
-   * priority
-   * status
-   * actions table (columns as below):
-       * action ID
-       * action value

 ## Update a Page Rule